-The book 2nd Timothy was written by Paul about AD67, as a letter to a young pastor called Timothy that Paul was mentoring.
+2 Timothy 1:1-2:26.
+The book 2nd Timothy was written by Paul about AD67, as a letter to a young pastor called Timothy whom Paul was mentoring.

-Paul also asks Timothy to come and visit him and bring Mark with him and please come before winter because during the winter months travel was very difficult because of the bad weather.
+Paul also asks Timothy to come and visit him and to bring Mark with him and to please come before winter, because during the winter months travel was very difficult, owing to the bad weather.

-This was Paul’s 13th letter and possibility his last unless we ascribe the book of Hebrews to him as well.
+This was Paul’s 13th letter and his last, unless we ascribe the book of Hebrews to him as well.

 The book of 2nd Timothy – Greetings

 1:1 From: Paul, an apostle of the Messiah Jesus by God’s will in keeping with the promise of life that is in the Messiah Jesus.

 May grace, mercy, and peace from God the Father and the Messiah Jesus our Lord be yours!

 Paul’s Advice for Timothy

 3 I constantly thank my God—whom I serve with a clear conscience, as my ancestors did—when I remember you in my prayers night and day, 4 recalling your tears and longing to see you so that I can be filled with joy.
 5 I am reminded of your sincere faith, which firs6t existed in your grandmother Lois and your mother Eunice, and I am convinced that this faith also exists in you.
 6 For this reason, I am reminding you to fan into flames the gift of God that is within you through the laying on of my hands.
 7 For God did not give us a spirit of timidity but one of power, love, and self-discipline.
 8 Therefore, never be ashamed of the testimony about our Lord or of me, his prisoner.
 Instead, by God’s power, join me in suffering for the sake of the gospel.